nwagu/flutter-money/README.md

 MoneyFormatterOutput fo = fm.output;
 ```

-Or directly when initializing the `FlutterMoneyFormatter` instance as in the following example:
+Or directly when initializing the `FlutterMoney` instance as in the following example:

 ```dart
 MoneyFormatterOutput fo = FlutterMoney(